cactusoft-ca/workshop-2020/README.md

 TLDR; Vous allez apprendre à garder en vie vos plantes tout en jasant avec deux bums de Cactusoft.

+## How to build?

+* Build the server using Visual Studio 2020
+* Start the client by executing `npm run start`

 ## Contributing

 To keep the README as lightweight as possible, the contributing section is available [here](./.github/contributing.md).